Shuvomoy/blog/_posts/2020-12-01-running-parallel-Julia-code-on-MIT-supercloud.md

 ## Submitting the job

 Now log in to MIT supercloud, copy the files created above to your working directory, and run the following command.
+Ensure that the `pwd` command results in the working directory, else use the command `cd directory_that_contains_the_code` to change the working directory.

 ```
 LLsub run_pmap_julia.sh